Quramy/ts-graphql-plugin/CONTRIBUTING.md

 ### E2E testing

 In some cases, it's difficult to cover entire functions by unit testing.
-For example, we should assert "Out language service extension should react when text editor/IDE send a request".
+For example, we should assert "Our language service extension should react when text editor/IDE send a request".
 We should make sure the whole feature works together correctly.

 In such cases, consider adding E2E test specs.